sarparslan/Graph-Parking-Optimizer/README.md

 # Graph-Parking-Optimizer

-This Java program is designed for an Airport parking facility, which is represented as a graph with N nodes and M edges.
-The program calculates the minimum total cost for K identical vehicles entering the parking facility, considering the capacity of parking slots, edge weights, and parking fees.
+Welcome to the Esenboğa Airport Parking Facility repository!
+This project is designed to help manage the parking slots at Esenboğa Airport, which is represented as a graph with N nodes and M edges.
+Each node represents a parking slot with a capacity for vehicles, and each edge has a weight (w) representing the cost to travel between parking slots.
+Additionally, there is a parking fee (F) per vehicle, which is the same for all slots.

+## Problem Statement

-At the Airport, there is a parking facility represented as a graph with N nodes, each node representing a parking slot.
-Each parking slot has a capacity for holding vehicles.
-Vehicles enter the parking facility in natural order, and for each vehicle, the program calculates the minimum total cost incurred by the vehicle owner.
+At Esenboğa Airport, there is a parking facility in the form of a graph with N nodes and M edges.
+The graph does not have self-loops or multiple edges.
+Each node represents a parking slot with a capacity for vehicles.
+Each edge has a weight (w), indicating the cost to go from node u to node v.
+All parking slots have a parking fee (F) per vehicle, which is the same for all slots.

+There are K identical vehicles entering the parking facility, each numbered from 1 to K. The vehicles enter in their natural order, with vehicle number 1 entering first, followed by vehicle number 2, and so on until vehicle number K. For each vehicle, you need to calculate and print the minimum total cost incurred by the vehicle owner.
 The total cost includes the cost of the path taken to reach the parking slot and the parking fee for the slot.

+It is guaranteed that you can reach any slot from any other slot.
+All vehicles entering the parking facility start from parking slot 1.

 ## Features